Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 ## Overview

-**The Azure Health Data & AI Blueprint offers a turn-key deployment of an Azure PaaS solution to demonstrate how to securely ingest, store, analyze, and interact with health data while being able to meet industry compliance requirements.
+**The Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI offers a turn-key deployment of an Azure PaaS solution to demonstrate how to securely ingest, store, analyze, and interact with health data while being able to meet industry compliance requirements.
 The blueprint helps accelerate cloud adoption and utilization for customers with data that is regulated.**

-The Azure Health Data & AI Blueprint provides tools and guidance to help deploy a secure,  Health Insurance Portability and Accountability Act (HIPAA), and Health Information Trust Alliance (HITRUST) ready platform-as-a-service
+The Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI Blueprint provides tools and guidance to help deploy a secure,  Health Insurance Portability and Accountability Act (HIPAA), and Health Information Trust Alliance (HITRUST) ready platform-as-a-service
 (PaaS) environment for ingesting, storing, analyzing and interacting with personal and non-personal medical records in a secure,